archagy/webnuxsaver/README.md

 2)
 > python getArrayVideos.py

-Copy the output and in index.html add the array of videos.
+Copy the output and add in index.html  the array of videos in *videosStorage* variable.